-CertifiedCare is a not for profit education, testing and certification registry serving the at home care community.
-We are duly registered in the state of Ohio as a not for profit organization formed for the purpose of raising awareness of and reducing the incidence of elder abuse and neglect.
+CertifiedCare is an education, testing and certification registry serving the at home care community.
+We are duly registered in the state of Ohio as a limited liability company formed for the purpose of raising awareness of and reducing the incidence of elder abuse and neglect.
 We meet our purpose by educating, testing and certifying family and professional caregivers about the proper care and non-medical treatment of frail elders or the chronically ill senior and by supporting a 24/7 free public registry of CertifiedCare Certified Professional Care Aides.

 CertifiedCare's Education Programs Benefit the Home Health Industry

 CertifiedCare offers any home health agency, long term care facility or independent professional caregiver an easy, efficient, affordable and convenient way to get educated, tested and certified via distance learning programs.